jacalderonn/UFO_sightings/README.md

-# UFO's Sightsings
+# UFO's Sightings

-Using a JSON file of UFO sightsings I created a date filer that shows the sightsings in a table
+Using a JSON file of UFO sightings I created a date filer that shows the sightings in a table

 ## Built with